-If you’re looking for a way to invest in a property fast, LendingHome offers hard money loans both fix-and-flip investors and long-term investors looking to buy and renovate rental properties.
+If you’re looking for a way to invest in a property fast, LendingHome offers hard money loans both for fix-and-flip investors and long-term investors looking to buy and renovate rental properties.
 They offer competitive rates to prime borrowers and you can prequalify online in just a few minutes.

 How a Hard Money Loan Works